Religion in Burkina Faso: Geography

 Muslims reside largely around the northern, eastern, and western borders, while Christians live in the centre of the country.
 People practise traditional indigenous religious beliefs throughout the country, especially in rural communities.
-The region with the largest Animist population is Sud-Ouest at 48.1%.
+The region with the largest Animist population is Sud-Ouest at 48.1%, where the traditional Lobi religion is practised.
 Ouagadougou, the capital, has a mixed Muslim and Christian population; however, Bobo-Dioulasso, the country's second-largest city, is mostly Muslim.
-In 2010, small Syrian and Lebanese immigrant communities resided in the two largest cities, and were overwhelmingly (more than 90 percent) Christian.
+In 2010, small Syrian and Lebanese immigrant communities resided in the two largest cities and were overwhelmingly (more than 90 percent) Christian.

-Ethnicity
+Ethnicity and religion

 In 2010, there were more than 60 different ethnicities in the country.
-Most ethnic groups are religiously heterogeneous, although the Fula are almost entirely Muslim.
+Most ethnic groups are religiously heterogeneous, although the Fula, Tuareg, and Dyula are almost entirely Muslim.
+The Mossi are approximately 80% Muslim, with many practising other religions.
+Along the border with Ghana, there are Christian Gurunsi and Bobo communities.

 Freedom of religion

 In 2023, Open Doors ranked Burkina Faso as the 23rd worst country to be a Christian.
 It also scored 3 out of 4 for religious freedom.

+Bill of religious freedom 2026

+On 20 Jun 2026, the Members of the People's Legislative Assembly (ALP) unanimously adopted a bill on religious freedoms.
+The law defines the fundamental principles governing the exercise of religious freedoms throughout the national territory.
+It reaffirms respect for freedom of conscience, belief, and worship.
+It also devotes a section to religious buildings and other places of worship, specifying the conditions for their creation, location, and operation.
+It aims to promote a responsible practice of religion, compatible with the requirements of security, social peace, and the preservation of the public interest.